Rowl1ng/Fine-Grained_VR_Sketching/README.md

 ![2](images/5bdcd_shape.gif)![2](images/5bdcd.gif)

 # VR Sketch interface
-The dataset used in this project is collected with a VR sketching interface called [SketchyVR](https://github.com/Rowl1ng/SketchyVR) which is designed to .
+The dataset used in this project is collected with a VR sketching interface called [SketchyVR](https://github.com/Rowl1ng/SketchyVR) which allow participants to sketch inmmersively using VR headsets and handles like Oculus Rift.

 # Sketch filtering
 Demonstration on filtering the original sketches: `tools/Filter original sketch.ipynb`